Phoebe0222/datathon/README.md

 The task is to build an interactive App (e.g. browser based) which utilises satellite data to provide insight into the production of sugarcane over time.

+## Proposed ideas:
+- when should we harvest (i.e. by detecting greeness in land?)
+- where should we water (i.e. by detecting dry/moist land?)

 ## Data description: